Le Mariage de mademoiselle Beulemans: Settings in other languages

 The play, which had its first performance in German in Berlin in 1911, was likewise mounted in German for the Austrian stage at Vienna's Lustspieltheater at the end of 1913 in an adaptation entitled Schwechater Lager.

 The play was translated into Finnish as Kunnia-esimies Beulemans and premiered on May 20, 1914, at the Suomen Kansallisteatteri, in Helsinki.

-On the evening of April 10, 1915 at Lisbon's Teatro da Avenida, the first performance in Portugal was given of Fonson and Wicheler's play, translated by Portuguese writer Accacio Antunes, under the title of O casamento da menina Beulemans.
+On the evening of April 10, 1915, at Lisbon's Teatro da Avenida, the first performance in Portugal was given of Fonson and Wicheler's play, translated by Portuguese writer Accacio Antunes, under the title of O casamento da menina Beulemans.

 Turkish writer Hüseyin Suâd Yalçın translated and altered the play in collaboration with Münir Nigâr as Kayseri Gülleri.
 It premiered at Istanbul's Tepebaşı Theatre on March 23, 1918, and was first published in Ottoman Turkish in 1920.
 This version was given in modern Turkish transcription by Atabey Kılıç, and published in April 2016.

 The play was adapted in Sweden by Swedish writer Algot Sandberg as Ann-Sofis giftermål and premiered at Stockholm's Södra Teatern on September 24, 1921.

-In 1933, the play was adapted into an Alsatian context by bilingual poet, playwright and composer Victor Schmidt as D'Hochzitt vo d'r Mamsell Martischang, and premiered for the first time in Alsace at Colmar in the vernacular by the local dialectal company Théâtre Alsacien de Colmar on the 2nd of April.
+In 1933, the play was adapted into an Alsatian context by bilingual poet, playwright and composer Victor Schmidt as D'Hochzitt vo d'r Mamsell Martischang, and premiered for the first time in Alsace at Colmar in the vernacular by the local dialectal company Théâtre Alsacien de Colmar on 2 April.
 This Alsatian dialect stage production resulted in great success with local audiences and enjoyed revivals.

 Aside from these translations or adaptations, it was alleged that the play was also adapted and introduced in Japan to a Japanese audience.

 About the play

 When Frantz Fonson died in December 1924, the exclusivity over all theatrical adaptations of the play, including professional and amateur, was left to the Théâtre royal des Galeries with his son Lucien as stage director, agreeably to his last will.
 The play passed into the public domain on the seventieth anniversary of Wicheler's death, in 2006.

 Although a number of actors have added their own interpretations to the play, Gustave Libeau and Jacques Lippe are especially noted for their portrayals of Ferdinand Beulemans.
-Belgian actress Catherine Lenain was the worthy partner of Jacques Lippe and achieved fame in her performance eleven years apart of Beulemans' daughter and wife.
+Belgian actress Catherine Lenain was the worthy partner of Jacques Lippe and achieved fame in her performances, eleven years apart, of Beulemans' daughter and wife.